We rely on the support of readers like you. Please consider supporting TheTorah.com.

 Following Rashbam’s position about peshat and derash, interpreting this verse in a way contradictory to halacha poses no problem.
 In the peshat level of the Torah, day comes before night, but in the derash/halachic level, night comes before day; Jews follow the latter.

-If one takes Ibn Ezra’s view, however, that the halachic interpretation of a verse must fit with the plain meaning of the verse, Rashbam’s understanding of this verse would actually pose a threat to traditional Sabbath observance.
+If one takes Ibn Ezra’s view, however, that the halachic interpretation of a verse must fit with the plain meaning of the verse, Rashbam’s understanding of this verse would actually pose a threat to traditional Shabbat observance.
 What would Avraham ibn Ezra have said if he had come across Rashbam’s interpretation of this verse?
 Luckily for us, he seems to have come across it and his reaction is nothing less than extraordinary.

-The Letter of the Sabbath
+The Letter of Shabbat

 During his stay in England (which is where many believe he passed away), Rashbam’s commentary on the Torah was brought to Ibn Ezra for perusal.[5]
 Ibn Ezra eventually wrote up the incident and his reaction in the introduction to a work he called “The Letter of the Shabbat.”